-- Integration with existing corporate social networks like Yammer or Bloomfire to share courses on timeline, invite users from your contact list and share success in your personal feeds.
+- Integration with existing corporate social networks like Yammer or Bloomfire to share courses on a timeline, invite users from your contact list and share success in your personal feeds.

-- Post course enrollments, completions, awards, badges, levels or other gamification progress to your social network to encourage comments, competition and additional enrollments.
+- Post-course enrollments, completions, awards, badges, levels or other gamification progress to your social network to encourage comments, competition and additional enrollments.

 Social Learning Level 5: The Extrovert

 Level 5 LMS vendors believe in social learning and use it as the differentiator.
 They support integration into existing social networks, but additionally, they have developed the capability internally.
 As a result, social learning is part of the primary learning workflow rather than a separate workflow, altogether.

 Personally, I think separation of workflows is a key contributing factor to non-use of original LMS social learning features.
 Full-blown social learning LMS solutions have most or all of the above Level 1-4 features and also incorporate these capabilities:

 - Friending and following – users need to friend each other to see deeper information

 - User profiles – bios, photos, resumes and status tracking